 Works In Progress, Recent Publications

-Goldstein, D.G., Hershfield, H.E., & Benartzi, S. (Working paper).
+Goldstein, D.G., Hershfield, H.E., & Benartzi, S. (In press).
 The illusion of wealth and its reversal.
+Journal of Marketing Research.

 Tully, S.M., Hershfield, H.E., & Meyvis, T. (In press).
 Making limited discretionary money last: Financial constraints increase preference for material purchases by focusing consumers on longevity.
 Journal of Consumer Research.